IvannKurchenko/blog-data-prototyping/POST.md

 Looks much cleaner now, isn't it?

 ## Conclusion
-As for conclusion, I want to share pros and cons of this approach.
+In conclusion, I want to share the pros and cons of this approach.
 Pros:
 - Easy to create complex structures with only fields and values need for test purposes.
 - No copy-pasting and tedious refactoring for model changes.
-- Clean and readable code to show intent of each data entry.
+- Clean and readable code to show the intent of each data entry.

-Cons:
+- Cons:
-- Additional small self written framework to support;
+- Additional small self-written framework to support;

-Complete example can be found on [Github](https://github.com/IvannKurchenko/blog-data-prototyping)
+A complete example can be found on [Github](https://github.com/IvannKurchenko/blog-data-prototyping)

 ## Further reading and references
 - [Baeldung Monocle tutorial](https://www.baeldung.com/scala/monocle-optics)